Email FacebookTwitterMenu burgerClose thin

 Pros and Cons of Debt and Equity Financing

-Pros of equity financing include little or no requirement to use scarce cash to repay the supplier of money.
+Meanwhile, the advantages of equity financing include little or no requirement to use scarce cash to repay the investor.
 Equity investors are essentially taking on part of the same risk the owner does.
 They are betting that the business will succeed, and that their stake will be worth more someday.
 This can make equity financing a good fit for many startups, which lack the track record and financial strength to qualify for loans but have good long-term growth prospects.

-Cons of equity financing include loss of control.
+However, the cons of equity financing include loss of control.
 Equity investors will require a share of the profits as well.
-It also takes much longer to obtain equity financing than it does to get a loan.
+It also creates the potential for conflict between the investor and original owner of the business.

 These two sources of financing have significantly different traits and impacts on a business.
 Which one is best suited depends in part on the business’s age, size, stability, profitability and prospects for growth.
 The business owner’s personal inclinations toward taking on risk and sharing control are also critical to factor into a decision.